oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 ```

 When this class is compiled, the Bytecode DSL annotation processor parses the specification and uses it to generate a `SampleInterpreterGen` class.
-This class defines an instruction set (including instructions for each custom operations), a `Builder` to generate bytecode, an interpreter to execute bytecode, and various supporting code.
+This class defines an instruction set (including one or more instructions for each operation), a `Builder` to generate bytecode, an interpreter to execute bytecode, and various supporting code.
 You may find it useful to read through the generated code (it is intended to be human-readable).

 ### Phase 2: Generating bytecode (parsing)